-Warm an unseasoned pan for 15 minutes in a 200-degree oven to open its pores.
+Warm an unseasoned pan for 15 minutes in a 400-degree F oven to open its pores.

 Remove the pan from the oven.
-Place 1 tablespoon flaxseed oil in the pan and, using tongs (don’t burn yourself!), rub the oil into the surface with paper towels.
+Place 1 tablespoon flaxseed or other neutral oil in the pan and, using tongs (don’t burn yourself!), rub the oil into the surface with paper towels.
 With fresh paper towels, thoroughly wipe out the pan to remove excess oil.

 Place the oiled pan upside down in a cold oven, then set the oven to its maximum baking temperature.
 Once the oven reaches its maximum temperature, heat the pan for one hour.
 Turn off the oven; cool the pan in the oven for at least two hours.

 Repeat the process a few more times, until the pan develops a dark, semi-matte surface.

 The first few things you cook in your carbon steel should be high in fat.
 Bacon works great, or even just using extra oil for your stir-fry.